-3. Acquisition of Revit Technology Corporation ("Revit")
+Revit Technology Corporation ("Revit")

-In April 2002, Autodesk acquired Revit for a \$133.0 million cash payment to Revit shareholders, the assumption of unvested Revit stock options of \$5.4 million, a deferred tax liability of \$10.1 million, direct transaction costs of \$0.5 million and net assumed liabilities of \$0.6 million for total purchase consideration of \$149.6 million.
-The acquisition provides us with complementary building information modeling technology that allows customers to treat the building design as a completely integrated system.
+In April 2002, Autodesk acquired the outstanding stock of Revit for a \$133.0 million cash payment to Revit shareholders, the assumption of unvested Revit stock options of \$5.4 million, a deferred tax liability of \$10.1 million, direct transaction costs of \$0.5 million and net assumed liabilities of \$0.6 million for total purchase consideration of \$149.6 million.
+The acquisition provides Autodesk with complementary building information modeling technology that allows customers to create a building design as a completely integrated system.

-The acquisition was accounted for under the purchase method of accounting pursuant to Statement of Financial Accounting Standards No. 141, "Business Combinations" ("SFAS 141").
+The acquisition was accounted for under the purchase method of accounting pursuant to SFAS 141.
 Management's allocation of the purchase consideration, which is based on valuations of acquired assets performed by a third party, is as follows (in thousands):